jklarenbeek/protoduino/docs/ipc.md

 * Message pools do not know about event queues
 * `process.c` remains lean, small, and focused

-Your scheduler will attach pipes to processes later.
+The protoduino scheduler will attach pipes to processes later.

 ---